Vimala Perumal

-Vimala Perumal is a Malaysian filmmaker.
+Vimala Perumal is a Malaysian filmmaker and professor.
 She is currently a Senior Lecturer at Multimedia University, in Cyberjaya, Malaysia.
 Her film Vedigundu Pasangge received national and international recognition.

-About
+Early life

 Perumal was born in 1982, Sungai Petani, Kedah, Malaysia.
 She completed her film studies at Multimedia University.
 She received a doctorate in film production and human communication from the University of Putra Malaysia becoming the first female film director in Malaysia with PhD.

-Film
+Career

+Perumal made her feature film debut with Chalanggai (Dancing Bells) in 2007 as a writer and producer.

 The Pasanga Trilogy

-Perumal directed her debut feature film, Vilaiyaatu Pasangge (Playful Folks), which released on 13 October 2011.
+She directed her debut feature film, Vilaiyaatu Pasange (Playful Folks), which released on 13 October 2011.
 This was the first Malaysian Tamil Movie to be played on Astro Box Office.

 She released her second feature film, Vetti Pasanga (Useless Folks) on 2 January 2014.
 This won two Silver Awards in International level, and broke the record for the Highest Box Office Collection during its release, for a Malaysian Tamil Movie under the Wajib Tayang Scheme.

 The third sequel in this series, Vedigundu Pasangge (Rowdy Folks), was released on 26 July 2018 in 55 theatres, and became the First Malaysian Tamil film to screen for two weeks in the United Kingdom.
 It also premiered in Singapore, India, and Sri Lanka.
 In 2019, it won the Special Jury Award in the 30th Malaysian Film Festival.
 The film received the Malaysia Book of Records as the Highest Collection for Tamil Movies in Malaysia.

 Recent work

 In conjunction with the Independence Day in 2016, Maxis collaborated with a few Malaysian directors to release their 360 degree camera.
-Perumal and Kumar produced and directed a 360 degree film for this, “Rojak Cow Cow” in YouTube.
+Perumal and Kumar produced and directed a 360 degree film for this, “Rojak Cow Cow” on YouTube.

-In 2020, Perumal ventured into directing a Tamil Drama Series, TAMILETCHUMY.
+In 2020, Perumal ventured into directing a Tamil drama series, Tamiletchumy.
 The series was renewed for a second season, which aired in August 2021.